 This library is free for commercial and non-commercial use as long as the following conditions are aheared to.
-The following conditions apply to all code found in this distribution, be it the RC4, RSA, Ihash, DES, etc., code; not this distribution is covered by the same copyright terms except that the holder is Tim Hudson (tjh@cryptsoft.com).
+The following conditions apply to all code found in this distribution, be it the RC4, RSA, Ihash, DES, etc., code; not just the SSL code.
+The SSL documentation included with this distribution is covered by the same copyright terms except that the holder is Tim Hudson (tjh@cryptsoft.com).
 Copyright remains Eric Young's, and as such any Copyright notices in the code are not to be removed.
 If this package is used in a product, Eric Young should be given attribution as the author of the parts of the library used.
 This can be in the form of a textual message at program startup or in documentation (online or textual) provided with the package.